 Cons

-Tricky installation process;
+- Tricky installation process;

-Limited features on lower cost plans;
+- Limited features on lower-cost plans;

-Technical support availability based on price plans.
+- Technical support availability is based on price plans.

 Pricing